TanukiSharp/DarkSoulsCloudSave/readme.md

 Note: This procedure has to be done only once, but it has to be done on each machine you want to use the application.

+# Authorization with Google Drive

+When you run the application for the first time, it needs to be authorized to access your Google Drive account.
+Hereafter is the procedure.

+*UNDERWAY*

+Note: This procedure has to be done only once, but it has to be done on each machine you want to use the application.

 # Security considerations

 Thanks to the code you provided to the application during the authorization process, an `access token` can be obtained from Dropbox.